sse-secure-systems/connaisseur/docs/features/alerting.md

 ## Supported interfaces

 Slack, Opsgenie, Keybase and Microsoft Teams have pre-configured payloads that are ready to use.
+Additionally, there is a template matching the [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/1.12/index.html) in version 1.12.
 However, you can use the existing payload templates as an example how to model your own custom one.
 It is also possible to configure multiple interfaces for receiving